 There are two packages that sellers can choose from.
 The first package is $99.95 for 12 months and includes unlimited photos and one video.
-The second package is an MLS package, which lists the house on the MLS, Zillow, Redfin, and Realtor.com for six months for $399.95.
+The second option is an MLS package, which lists the house on the MLS, Zillow, Redfin, and Realtor.com for six months for $399.95.

 HomeFinder is a marketplace connecting buyers, sellers, and real estate professionals.
 It has been in business for 15 years.
 Some users have noted a lack of inventory in certain areas, but HomeFinder is fairly simple to use and it cost only $39 per month to list your home.

 HomeFinder also has an auction section and links to preferred mortgage lenders.
 Their monthly fee includes one listing with a description and property photos.
-The listings are aesthetically pleasing and look like what you’d in a real estate magazine.
+The listings are aesthetically pleasing and look like what you’d see in a real estate magazine.

-Overall, Homefinder is great for property owners who want an affordable and easy-to-use site to list their property on.
-However, their monthly traffic is only in the 900,000 range, so it might benefit you to list on another site as well as HomeFinder.
+Overall, HomeFinder is great if you want to sell your home yourself on an easy-to-use website.
+However, their monthly traffic is a lot less than websites like Zillow, so it might benefit you to list on another service as well as HomeFinder.

-For Sale By Owner claims that it is the leading FSBO site in the United States.
+ForSaleByOwner.com claims that it is the leading FSBO site in the United States.
 It has been around since 1999 and is backed by the Tribune Publishing Company.
-Here you can list residential properties like single-family homes, condos, and townhouses.
+Here, you can list residential properties like single-family homes, condos, and townhouses.